-- Working on a table on their own / or sent to a partner class or to the Head Teacher with work for a period of time. - Loss of privileges this may include loss of playtime, if the pupil is being dangerous or unsafe, not taking a pupil to an extra-curricular activity/event outside of school when representing the school. - Remove the child from situation.
-A child may need to be removed or asked to leave the classroom and go to a quiet place.
-If there is only one adult in a classroom and the child refuses to move, the adult may summon support by using Red Triangle (red triangle given to responsible child to take to Office / Head Teacher / Next door classroom.) - Visiting the Head Teacher (if HT not available another senior member of staff e.g Deputy Head).
-When a child is seen by the HT and the incident is of a serious nature, the incident is recorded in the behaviour log or on My concern, together with the sanction imposed, the Parent/carer will be informed.

-At playtimes and lunchtimes minor incidents are dealt with by duty staff and or/the class teacher.
-The Head Teacher (or Senior Teacher) is available to deal with more significant dangerous/unkind behaviours and the above followed.
+- Working on a table on their own / or sent to a partner class or to the Head Teacher with work for a period of time. - Loss of privileges this may include loss of playtime, if the pupil is being dangerous or unsafe, not taking a pupil to an extra-curricular activity/event outside of school/not showing good sportsmanship when representing the school, particularly if the behaviour is unsafe. - Remove the child from situation and give the child time to reflect.
+A child may need to be removed or asked to leave the classroom and go to a quiet place or another classroom.
+If there is only one adult in a classroom and the child refuses to move, the adult may summon support by using Red Triangle (red triangle given to responsible child to take to Office / Head Teacher / Next door classroom.) - Visiting the Head Teacher (if HT not available another senior member of staff). - If the incident is of a serious nature and a red slip is given, the incident is recorded in the behaviour log or on My concern, together with the sanction imposed, the Parent/carer will be informed. - At playtimes and lunchtimes minor incidents are dealt with by duty staff and or/the class teacher. - Individual children may need to miss part of their play. - Groups of children or as a class may be required to miss a small amount of their playtime, for example: the majority of the class are being disruptive, not following instructions, not completing work, not being respectful and wasting learning time. - The Head Teacher (or Senior Teacher) is available to deal with more significant dangerous/unkind behaviours and the above followed.